 There will always be demand for your services, whether you choose to work for somebody or to operate your own accounting firm.

-If not, you should consider an investment in disability insurance.
+If not, you should consider an investment in disability insurance to protect what counts.
+In this article, we'll cover:

 If you're a typical accountant, you: